USS Wood County: Service history

-On Jan 1961, MCB 7 was transported to Guantanamo Bay, Cuba for a deployment.
-MCB 4 was transported from Guantanamo Bay, Cuba to its homeport in Davisville, RI.
+In January 1961, MCB 7 was transported to Guantánamo Bay, Cuba, for a deployment.
+MCB 4 was transported from Guantánamo Bay to its homeport in Davisville, Rhode Island.

-Mediterranean, 1960-1962
+Mediterranean, 1960–1962

 Following her shakedown and initial operations on the Atlantic seaboard, Wood County was deployed to the Mediterranean for the first time in the summer of 1960, as part of Amphibious Squadron (PhibRon) 2.
 She subsequently conducted her second deployment to the 6th Fleet in the autumn of 1961 after escorting to division of ocean minesweepers from the east coast to the Mediterranean.
-During that deployment, the tank landing ship visited Polensa Bay, Majorca, Spain and the British Crown Colony of Malta, where she embarked a detachment of British commandos that she eventually landed at Bomba, Libya during an exercise.
+During that deployment, the tank landing ship visited Pollença Bay, Mallorca, Spain and the British Crown Colony of Malta, where she embarked a detachment of British commandos that she eventually landed at Bomba, Libya during an exercise.
 In addition, the ship also visited Valencia, Rota, and Barcelona, Spain; Messina and La Spezia, Italy; Cannes, France; and Piles and Athens, Greece before she returned to Little Creek, Virginia, her home port, in February 1962.
 On 1 April 1962 Wood County was transferred to PhibRon 12.
 Later that month, the tank landing ship participated in a large scale demonstration exercise off Little Creek, an evolution witnessed by President John F. Kennedy and the Shah of Iran.
 Immediately thereafter, Wood County proceeded to Vieques, Puerto Rico where she participated in Atlantic Fleet Amphibious Exercise 1-62.